gangueboris/Blog-web-app/README.md

 ## 🤖 Introduction
-This is a fully fonctionnal blog app
+This is a fully fonctionnal blog app that I made to learn more about php and mysql. this is my first project made with WAMP stack.
+I hope you will have fun in testing.

 ## ⚙️ Tech Stack